Cisco Catalyst 9500 Series Architecture White Paper

 This section describes the high-level highlights of the Catalyst 9500 Series switches.
 The Catalyst 9500 Series supports:

-Nine SKU options: Select the system that best fits your needs based on port speeds, port density, and network scale.
+Multiple SKU options: Select the system that best fits your needs based on port speeds, port density, and network scale.

-Up to two Platinum-rated Power Supply Units (PSUs): 1.6kW AC/DC or 950W/930W AC/DC or 1.5kW AC/DC power supplies supporting 1:1 power redundancy.
+Up to two Platinum-rated power supply units (PSUs): 1.6kW AC/DC or 950W/930W AC/DC or 1.5kW AC/DC power supplies supporting 1:1 power redundancy.

 New highly efficient variable-speed fans: Supports N+1 or 1+1 fan/fan-tray redundancy with maximum fan speed up to 24000 rpm.

-Multirate optics: Every QSFP-DD port can support different speeds of 400/100/40/25/10/1 GE1 and every QSFP28 port can support different speeds of 100/40/10/1 GE.1
+Multi-rate optics: Every QSFP-DD port can support different speeds of 400/100/40/25/10/1 GE1 and every QSFP28 port can support different speeds of 100/40/10/1 GE.1

 Up to 960 GB M2 SATA external SSD storage: Primarily for hosting third-party applications.